Learn about affordable health insurance for youth who are at risk, homeless, or otherwise vulnerable.

 Navigators not only identify the coverage you can qualify for; they also help with the application process.
 Application support can be beneficial for removing barriers if you don’t have internet access.
 Navigators tend to be multilingual, so you can get assistance in your language if you do not speak English.
 A navigator can also help you understand how to utilize health insurance plans best and act as trusted advisers throughout the entire journey.

 It’s free to work with a health insurance navigator.
 They are unbiased and not affiliated with agents or brokers, so they’re working in your best interest to find health coverage that works for you.

 “[Health insurance navigators] are committed to increasing the number of people with health care coverage,” Kimmel explains, noting that navigators are industry experts and often compassionate individuals.

-Want more information on low or no-cost health insurance for vulnerable youth?
+Do you want more information on low- or no-cost health insurance for vulnerable youth?
 Get help from these resources:

 Tammy Burns is an experienced health insurance advisor.
 She earned her nursing degree in 1990 from Jacksonville State University, obtained her insurance billing and coding certification in 1995, and holds a health and life insurance license in Alabama, Georgia, Iowa, Mississippi, and Tennessee.
 Burns is Affordable Care Act (ACA)-certified for health insurance and other ancillary, life, and annuity products.
 She maintains an active nursing license and practices private-duty nursing.